tytydraco/yessleep/out/The_Fountain_of_Youth_is_real_but_it_isnt_a_fountain.md

 He really *did* believe in the Fountain of Youth.

 Mocking the man wouldn’t have been wise; I read as much in his unstable eyes.
-Instead, I took his statement as face value and offered the obvious response.
+Instead, I took his statement at face value and offered the obvious response.

 “There is no Fountain of Youth, Clarence,” I said.